Named by the New Jersey Law Journal

 - Edwin H. Stern, former Presiding Judge for Administration of the New Jersey Superior Court, Appellate Division, who retired after a temporary assignment on the New Jersey Supreme Court

-This group is a unique resource, providing distinctly valuable insight to the Department’s attorneys and clients on a wide array of projects, including appeals, moot court practice sessions for arguments, mediations and arbitrations, and institutional ethics and corporate governance issues.
+These attorneys are unique resources, providing distinctly valuable insight to the Department’s attorneys and clients on a wide array of projects, including appeals, moot court practice sessions for arguments, mediations and arbitrations, and institutional ethics and corporate governance issues.

 The Litigation Support Department consists of individuals with years of technological experience who possess particular knowledge about processing electronically stored information (ESI) received in litigation matters and efficiently and cost effectively preparing that data for review and production.
 The group offers guidance in addressing the various issues related to e-discovery, along with guidance in the management and analysis of large amounts of data during the various stages of the electronic discovery life cycle, from the very start of a case to the conclusion, using a number of in-house document review platforms.